rocicorp/diff-server/doc/design.md

 * **Difficult or non-existent incremental integration.** Some solutions effectively require a full committment to a non-standard or proprietary backend database or system design, which is not tractable for existing systems, and risky even for new systems.

 For these reasons, existing products are often not practical options for application developers, leaving them forced to develop their own sync protocol at the application layer if they want an offline-first app.
 Given how expensive and risky this is, most applications delay offline-first until the business is very large and successful.
+Even then, many attempts fail.

 # Introducing Replicant